anvilistas/anvil-extras/docs/guides/modules/routing.rst

 :smile:

-(You will need to add an on\_navigation method to the ``LoginForm``, which does nothing, to keep HashRouting happy)
+(You will need to add an on\_navigation method to the ``LoginForm``, which does nothing, to keep anvil_extras happy)

 .. code:: python